Main page content

 a) Airport Parking.
 Employees based in Austin may park in the lot or garage of their choice at or near Austin-Bergstrom International Airport for business-related travel and reasonable parking expenses will be reimbursed.

 c) Other.
-Other parking fees incurred away from the place of employment while transacting U. T. System Administration business may be reimbursed and must be listed separately on the reimbursement request.
+Other parking fees incurred away from an employee's place of employment while transacting U. T. System Administration business may be reimbursed.
+The expense must be itemized on the reimbursement request.

 7.3 Free or Discounted Travel.
 An employee may not be reimbursed for travel if no expense has been incurred.
-Receiving free transportation or lodging in exchange for mileage or points does not constitute an expense.
+Receiving free transportation or lodging in exchange for mileage, points, or other non-monetary credits does not constitute an expense for reimbursement purposes.
+In addition, an employee may not be reimbursed for the value or cost of a discount on a travel expense unless the employee paid money to obtain the discount.
+Discounts received as a benefit of making unrelated purchases or conducting unrelated business with the provider of the discount are considered to be provided free to the employee.
 If money is paid directly to obtain a discount, then reimbursement is limited to the lesser of the cost of obtaining the discount, the amount of the discount, or the maximum reimbursement allowed for that type of travel expense.

 7.4 Tips and Gratuities